dclelland/UrsusChat/README.md

 - [ ] I spotted some JSON decoding errors when parsing a set of `MetadataUpdate` instances; need to recreate this issue
 - [ ] Current set of type extensions are messy as hell
     - Look at how the current chat app aggregates this data

+### Subscription

+- [ ] Will need to store success/loading/failure state so as to enable pull to refresh on the chat list view

 ### Authentication